ankay212000/ankay212000/README.md

  ## Some of my favourite projects that I enjoyed working on
  * <a href="https://github.com/ankay212000/News_app_2.0">Pocket News</a>
- * <a href="https://github.com/ankay212000/FaceRecognition-attendance-machine">Face Recognition Attendence machine</a>
+ * <a href="https://github.com/ankay212000/FaceRecognition-attendance-machine">Face Recognition Entry/Exit machine</a>
  * <a href="https://github.com/ankay212000/face_count_auth">System usage efficiency calculator</a>

  ## Resume